Fitness gadgets worth buying this holiday season

-Buy this for the kid who spends too much time on the couch playing video games
+Buy this gift for the kid who spends too much time playing video games

 The GeoPalz iBitz Pedometer is a small clip-on activity tracker that syncs with a game/app that requires kids to have to actually exercise and eat well to keep a virtual “pet” alive (sounds kind of like a real-life Tamagotchi — anyone else remember those things??).
 It also tracks your kids’ steps throughout the day and exchanges them for prizes, awards and online game time.

 - Pros: Pretty clever way of encouraging kids to stay active, especially during the winter months where there’s less chance to play outside.
-Fairly inexpensive.
+Very inexpensive.

 - Cons: Currently only compatible with iOS .
 Not a lot of reviews out there yet to attest to how well it actually works.

-Buy this for a casual that’s just trying to lose the holiday weight
+Buy this gift for a casual that’s just trying to lose the holiday weight

 There’s a reason Fitbit took two spots on our holiday list, they make awesome fitness trackers!
 The Fitbit Zip is not a wristband, but rather a tracker that can be clipped onto your clothing or slipped into a pocket.
 It tracks steps, distance and calories burned; perfect for anyone that wants to shed a few pounds after all those delicious holiday dinners.